-Any student arriving at school after the published opening time is considered late.
-A child should come to school even though he/she may be late.
+Any student arriving at school after the published opening time is considered late. (any time after 7:45am) A child should come to school even though he/she may be late.
 All lateness is recorded and marked on the report card.
-Parents will be consulted about chronic lateness, and the child will be required to make up time missed.
-It is important for our student's well-being that they arrive to school on time as it enables them to enter the day with their peers.
-Tardiness is considered arriving to the classroom after 7:45 a.m. and is excusable only for students who's busing is delayed.
-Students who have parent-provided transportation will not be excused for tardiness without a written, legal excuse.
+Parents will be consulted about chronic lateness, and the child may be required to make up missed time.
+It is important for our students' well being that they arrive at school on time as it enables them to enter the day with their peers.